schreiaj/sinatra-base/README.markdown

 ### Routes
 Generating routes can be accomplished by running bundle exec rake routes:generate[modelName] where modelName is the name of the model the routes are for.
 It generates index, show, and edit routes and the corresponding views in the views/modelName director.

+### Tests
+Generating tests can be accomplished by running bundle exec rake test:generate[testName].
+This creates a file that will be automatically loaded and run in the test suite.